 Lustre Bar is also one floor up with a birds-eye view and an afternoon-to-late attitude.
 It’s more swank, however, and savoury cravings are best left at the door.
 Dessert and booze are the priorities, including in combination: the rumours are true, they make cocktails in a cone.

 Let’s go shopping!

 For a small boutique, Kinki Gerlinki has some big, bold fashion ideas.
 Bright colours, striking patterns, and styles that salute the past and wave to the future are key.
 Wander among this shop’s clothing and accessories, including shoes, hats and jewellery, and you’ll walk out with a whimsical smile at least.
 More likely a bag of joy, if not a whole new look.

 The vintage-inspired label Princess Highway focuses on style and easy glamour, both important features of a Melburnian wardrobe.
-With an offering of vintage-inspired prints, timeless styles and unique accessories that is drawn from elements of 60’s mod, 70’s glamour and 90’s grunge, then combined with today’s girl.
+Their offering of vintage-inspired prints, timeless styles and unique accessories is drawn from elements of 60’s mod, 70’s glamour and 90’s grunge, then combined with today’s girl.